CSCfi/allas-cli-utils/README.md

 both Object Storage systems and the software or protocol that is used to manage data in Allas.

-For those users, that just want to use Allas for storing data that is in CSC computing environment, CSC provides a set of commands (a_ tools ) for moving data between CSC computing environment and Allas.
+For those users, that just want to use Allas for storing data that is in CSC computing environment, CSC provides a set of commands (a- tools ) for moving data between CSC computing environment and Allas.

 ## Opening connection with allas_conf